webdis/webdis/README.md

 Webdis is a Redis Admin Web App, inspired by PHPMyAdmin.
 The idea came from wanting to be able to have a simpler interface for accessing Redis, instead of using redis-cli.

+If you would like to view the Documentation for Webdis, it is available [here](https://elijahcruz12.gitbook.io/webdis-documentation/).

 ## PLEASE NOTE WEBDIS IS NOT YET READY FOR PRODUCTION

+Meanwhile Webdis is not ready for production, it is still possbible to run it without any issues.

 ## Currently Supported Groups

 - String (partial)
 - Set (partial)
 - Sorted Set (partial)

+## Unsupported Redis Features

+- Logging in with both username/password is not yet supported.
+- Logging into clusters is not yet supported.
+- Cluster Management
+- Changing Redis Configuration

 ## Development